 To troubleshoot I pulled out my spray adhesive and lightly sprayed the fabric before sticking the tape.
 It helped keep the tape in place and from popping up on the sides.

-After the tape was secure, I pulled out my clear spray paint and sprayed a layer over the drop and let that dry for about 10 min.
+After the tape was secure, I pulled out my clear spray paint sprayed a layer over the drop, and let that dry for about 10 min.

-Once that clear layer was dry, I began painting the exposed area with the darker color chalk paint I made using Behr “Night Club.”
+Once that clear layer was dry, I began painting the exposed area with the darker color chalk paint I made using Behr’s “Night Club.”
 I simply applied the paint with a brush.

 Even after doing this and letting it dry completely, there was still a little bleed.
 So I put my metaphorical fine artist hat on and created straight lines by hand.